daniellittledev/Blog/src/content/posts/how-to-handle-environment-settings-for-build-once-packages-in-react.md

 ### Exact same code

-By building the package once and using that same package in every environment you can guarantee they'll all be running the exact same code.
+By building the package once and using that same package in every environment, you can guarantee they'll all be running the exact same code.
 There are multiple reasons why you might end up with slight unexpected variations such as non-deterministic compilers, resulting in different optimisations.
 Dependencies could change, for example, if the build step runs an auto package restore or the build script relies on an external service.
 There may also be bugs in the tooling which can be unforeseen.
 By building the package once, there are fewer opportunities for things to go wrong, which means less risk.

 ### Simplified deployment pipeline